 Kepler’s first law says that the orbit of the planets of the solar system is an ellipse with the Sun at one of its foci.
 Kepler’s second law says that a line joining the sun with any one of the planets sweeps an equal area per unit time.
 Kepler’s third law says that the square of the orbital period of any planet is proportional to the cube of the semi-major axis of its orbit.

-Kepler’s Laws II
+Kepler’s three laws II

 This simulation of Kepler’s Laws allows you to discover the principles of Kepler’s Laws in detail.
 You can explore how the velocity and position of a planet affect its motion and orbit and discover how Kepler’s Laws apply to different bodies in the solar system.
 What is meant by the “swept area of a planet’s orbit”?
 You can find out this and much more with this simulation.